When is Worzel Gummidge on TV? What’s it about? Who’s in it?

 Mackenzie Criminal, of The Detectorists, The Workplace and Pirates of the Caribbean fame, is starring in addition to writing and directing.

-The supporting solid is stuffed stuffed with comedy legends, together with Michael Palin, Zoë Wanamaker, Steve Pemberton and Vicki Pepperdine.
+The supporting forged is stuffed stuffed with comedy legends, together with Michael Palin, Zoë Wanamaker, Steve Pemberton and Vicki Pepperdine.

-The Windsors star Pepperdine can be enjoying Aunt Sally, a job made well-known by Sherlock’s Una Stubbs within the 1979 sequence.
+The Windsors star Pepperdine can be taking part in Aunt Sally, a job made well-known by Sherlock’s Una Stubbs within the 1979 sequence.

-Palin can be enjoying the titular Inexperienced Man in episode two, the identical episode that may see Wanamaker play eccentric aristocrat Woman Bloomsbury Barton.
+Palin can be taking part in the titular Inexperienced Man in episode two, the identical episode that can see Wanamaker play eccentric aristocrat Girl Bloomsbury Barton.

-Palin mentioned: “It’s a lovely part for me, but the whole script is very memorable and touching, and very funny too.
-It quite skilfully weaves in something for everybody all the time.”

 Wanamaker added: “The whole thing is so charming and inventive.
 It’s the sort of thing I’d watch.
 I’m sure it will be a huge success.”

-Benidorm actor Steve Pemberton can be enjoying native farmer Mr Braithwaite, with India Brown (Hetty Feather) and Thierry Wickens (making his TV debut) are enjoying youngsters Susan and John.
+Benidorm actor Steve Pemberton can be taking part in native farmer Mr Braithwaite, with India Brown (Hetty Feather) and Thierry Wickens (making his TV debut) are taking part in kids Susan and John.

 Is there a trailer?